keulee/Webserv/README.md

 # Webserv

 - 42 Project with C++(98).
 This project implements a simple web server based on HTTP/1.1 protocol.
-We tried to implement a web server similar to nginx as much as possible.
-You can test GET, POST, and DELETE methods.
+- We tried to implement a web server similar to `nginx` as much as possible.
+You can test `GET`, `POST`, and `DELETE` methods.
 The server provoides static web page and dynamic pages with CGI(PHP).
-The Configuration file is inspired by Nginx format and the server contorls event management with Epoll Socket I/O.
+The Configuration file is inspired by Nginx format and the server contorls event management with `Epoll Socket I/O`.

 ### 📝 PDF
 [Webserv 42 Project PDF (2022, EN)](https://github.com/keulee/Webserv/en.subject.pdf)